 I saw the pair again over breakfast at the Hotel Winneshiek, where we discussed the two degrees of separation that seem the norm in Decorah.

 “We were at Tupy’s, and the woman there said, ‘Oh, you ladies have been here awhile,’ ’’ said LaBat, associate professor of clothing design at the University of Minnesota.

 “She’d seen us walking along the street — typical small town.
 We said, ‘Oh, we’re staying at the hotel,’ and we had a little restaurant list from the chamber and were trying to figure out where to go, and she told us to go to La Rana.
 That was the assistant, Robin — you leave knowing everyone’s name.’’

-On LaBat’s advice, I stopped by Vanberia, the Scandinavian imports shop, to see Selbu love mittens, which are two pairs of mittens conjoined in the middle so those sentimental — and, apparently, romantic — Norwegians can hold hands.
+On LaBat’s advice, I stopped by a Scandinavian imports shop to see Selbu love mittens, which are two pairs of mittens conjoined in the middle so those sentimental — and, apparently, romantic — Norwegians can hold hands.

 Up the hill, while admiring the fantastical rock wall of the Porter House, I ran into Vern Ratcliff.

 © Beth Gauper

 Vesterheim anchors one end of Water Street.